pingcap/docs-cn/tidb-cloud/tidb-cloud-glossary.md

 ### project members

 Project members are users who are invited to join one or more projects of the organization.
-Project members can manage clusters, network access, backups, etc.
+Project members can manage clusters, network access, backups, and other resources.

 ## R